sanilac6459/cyoa-halloween/rich-looking/stay.md

 # You stayed

-You stayed hoping to get a lot of candy from the Hernandez's.
+You stayed hoping to get lots of candy from the Hernandez's.

 While walking to the doorstep, a dog from across the street came charging at you!